larose/hnsync/README.md

 # hnsync

 `hnsync` is a Go application that syncs Hacker News items to a local SQLite database.
-It monitors new items in near real-time and periodically updates existing ones, providing a simple way to work with Hacker News data locally.
+It fetches HN items (stories and comments) up to the [maxitem](https://hacker-news.firebaseio.com/v0/maxitem.json) from the HN API and then exits.
+Recent items are also periodically refreshed during the run.
+For near real-time updates, simply restart `hnsync` upon exit.

 ## Prerequisites